Abdullah-Sakayl/Abdullah-Sakayl/README.md

 # Abdullah Sakayl

-Cybersecurity student at **Rochester Institute of Technology (RIT)** focused on security engineering, cryptography, and distributed systems.
+B.S. in Cybersecurity **Rochester Institute of Technology (RIT)**

+Interested in security engineering, cryptography, DevSecOps, and distributed systems.

-I enjoy building systems that combine **security, blockchain, and modern infrastructure** to solve real-world trust and integrity problems.
+I enjoy building systems that combine **security, blockchain, and modern infrastructure** to solve real-world trust and integrity problems!

 ---